Ibtisam34/Hello-world-rails-react/README.md

 # 📖Hello-world-rails-react   <a name="about-project"></a>

-**Hello-world-rails-reac** This project Ruby on Rails and React App that shows random languages greetings.
+**Hello-world-rails-react** This project Ruby on Rails and React App that shows random languages greetings.

 ## 🛠 Built With <a name="built-with"></a>